tpaschalis/patron/docs/components/HTTP.md

 ## Security

-The necessary abstraction is available to implement authentication in the following components:

-- HTTP

-### HTTP

-In order to use authentication, an authenticator has to be implemented following the interface:
+Users can implement the `Authenticator` interface to provide authentication capabilities for HTTP components and Routes
 ```go
 type Authenticator interface {
   Authenticate(req *http.Request) (bool, error)
 }
 ```

-This authenticator can then be used to set up routes with authentication.

-The following authenticator is available:

-- API key authenticator, see examples
+Patron also includes a ready-to-use implementation of an *API key authenticator*.

 ## HTTP lifecycle endpoints

-When creating a new HTTP component, Patron will automatically create a liveness and readiness route, which can be used to know the lifecycle of the application:
+When creating a new HTTP component, Patron will automatically create a liveness and readiness route, which can be used to probe the lifecycle of the application:

 ```
 # liveness